Cultural & Linguistic Competence

 CDC cover page on LGBT Youth

-Provides research-based steps parents can take to support the health and well-being of LGBTQ youth.
+Provides research-based steps parents can take to support the health and well-being of LGBTQI+ youth.
 Also, outlines effects on education and mental health regarding this population and what can schools can do to foster a nurturing environment.

 Related Resources